dmx-systems/dmx-documentation/docs/devel.rst

     $ cd dmx-platform
     $ mvn install -P all

 This builds all components of the DMX platform and installs them in your local Maven repository.
-Tests are run; you'll see a lot of information logged, cumulating in:
+All tests are run; you'll see a lot of information logged, cumulating in:

 .. code-block:: text